ghbrown/ghbrown.github.io/readme.txt

-This is the personal website of Gabriel H. Brown, hosted by GitHub through Github pages.
+This is the personal website of Gabriel H. Brown, hosted by GitHub through GitHub pages.